UoMResearchIT/r-shinysender/README.md

 <!-- badges: end -->

 The aim of this package is to provide tools and a Shiny app to allow users to easily send their Shiny apps to the University of Manchester's pilot Shiny server.
 Apps published on the server will be public.
+To obtain an account on the server please email david.mawdsley@manchester.ac.uk to request access.

 ## Usage